“Amateurs talk strategy and professionals talk logistics”

 - Omar Bradley, U.S. World War II General

-While it may seem obvious it is more important to focus of effective advocacy skills than trying to win your trial, or even worse trying not to lose your trial.
+It is more important to focus of effective advocacy skills than trying to win your trial, or even worse trying not to lose your trial.
 Every attorney has made the mistake of raising too many defenses or putting on too much evidence, which ended up hurting them more than it helped.
-They do this because they are afraid that if the jury returns an adverse verdict their client will blame the attorney for failing to raise a defense or put on certain pieces of evidence.
-The fear of an adverse verdict makes attorneys forget about Speaking With A Purpose, and just say as much as possible.
-By focusing on your advocacy skills, and not the outcome your decision will be based more on rational than fear of losing.
-Further if you are using the Rules Of Advocacy from this blog or a different source you will be able to compare whether or not following/breaking the rule helped.
+They do this because they are afraid that if the jury returns an adverse verdict their client will blame the attorney for failing to raise a defense or not putting on certain pieces of evidence.
+The fear of an adverse verdict makes attorneys forget to Speak With A Purpose, and just say as much as possible.
+By focusing on your advocacy skills, and not the outcome your decision will be based more on RATIONAL THAN FEAR.
+Using consistent Rules Of Advocacy allows you to evaluate whether following—or deliberately breaking—a rule helped or hurt your case.

 EXAMPLE ONE: STRATEGICALLY BREAKING THE RULES